cellularmitosis/swift-build-scripts/README.md

 ~/github/cellularmitosis/swift-build-scripts/arm/fetch-2.2.sh
 ```

-create a temp directory somewhere and run build.sh from that directory.
+create a temp directory somewhere and run the build script from that directory.

 ```bash
 mkdir -p ~/swift-builds/1